-‘Eua is a truly offbeat destination in Tonga – ideal for anybody looking to immerse themselves into untouched nature, disconnect from the modern world and find complete relaxation.
+‘Eua is a truly offbeat destination in Tonga – ideal for anybody looking to immerse themselves in untouched nature, disconnect from the modern world and find complete relaxation.

-If you are spending a week in Tongatapu (or more) and wonder what else is there to see – it’s worth looking into exploring its neighboring island.
-In as little as two days you can see the major sights, enjoy the quietness of the place and experience the real Tonga.
+If you are spending a week in Tongatapu (or more) and wonder what else is there to see, it’s worth looking into exploring its neighbouring island.
+In as little as two days, you can see the major sights, enjoy the quietness of the place and experience the real Tonga.

 ‘Eua Tonga: The Ultimate Guide About One Unexplored Island

 ‘Eua is also known as ‘the forgotten island’.
-It’s only 17.5 km away from Tonga’s main island Tongatapu but due to its lack of tourism infrastructure and amenities, it feels as offbeat as it is.
-‘Eua is the highest of all the islands in Tonga and is some 30 Million years older than the rest of the archipelago.
+It’s only 17.5 km away from Tonga’s main island, Tongatapu.
+‘Eua is the highest of all the islands in Tonga and is some 30 million years older than the rest of the archipelago.

-I’m sitting on the top deck of the ferry, the sun is shining in my face.
+I’m sitting on the top deck of the ferry, and the sun is shining in my face.
 A couple of other tourists are with me on the ferry, with the majority of people being locals.
 Leaving Tongatapu, we pass by its lagoon and tiny islands just off the east coast.
-On arrival to the Nafanua wharf in ‘Ohonoa I have finally spotted some spouts of air in the distance, coming from a pod of Humpback whales.
+On arrival at the Nafanua wharf in ‘Ohonoa, I have finally spotted some spouts of air in the distance, coming from a pod of Humpback whales.

 ‘Ohonoa is ‘Eua’s main town and the only place on the island where you can find a BSP Bank, a tiny tourism information centre, an adjacent Vodafone shop that sells SIM cards (in case you start to rethink your digital detox), the obligatory church and a bookshop called the ‘Friendly Island Bookshop’.